nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a person
+1. User requests to add a person.
-2. AddressBook adds a person
+2. AddressBook adds a person.
-3. AddressBook shows the added person
+3. AddressBook shows the added person.

    Use case ends.